 From Africa to Haiti and America

 Ideas about zombies and the practice of voodoo migrated throughout the world with the slave trade.
-The French ruled Haiti from 1625 to 1804, and they established sugar plantations.
-They imported slaves from Africa to operate the plantations, and those slaves brought their folklore and beliefs with them.
-This story is paralleled in America.
+In just one example, the French ruled Haiti from 1625 to 1804, and they established sugar plantations.
+Thus, they imported slaves from Africa to operate the plantations, and those slaves brought their folklore and beliefs with them.
+Likewise, a similar story occurred in America.

 Haitian Voodoo Beliefs About the Dead